shoedler/slang/README.md

 - [ ] Implement `match` Statement. (**_See Challenge 23.1_**, on how to impl `switch`, that's a start.)
 - [ ] Implement `nameof` keyword.
 E.g. `nameof(foo)` returns `"foo"`. (**_See Challenge 22.1_**)
 - [ ] Implement `Float.nan` and `Float.inf` constants.
-- [ ] Implement `@doc "bla bla"` decorator to add a doc string to functions and classes (managed code).
-This involves defining a new syntax for such a thing.
 - [ ] Implement `@memoize` decorator.
 How would this work?
 We would need be able to compare objects by their value instead of their reference (Stringification comes to mind - but that's slow).
 Maybe we can devise some kind of special hash function for this?
 E.g. for a seq, we could hash each element and then hash these hashes.

 ## Improvements